audiohacked/dotmac/branches/iLife/server/var/www/dotmac/private/obsolete/README.txt

 Run genAdminAccount.pl from within the private folder; this will setup your admin user;
-from here on you should be able to use idiskAdmin from the web interface for creating users.
+from here on you should be able to use idiskAdmin from the web interface for creating users. idiskAdmin features a button 'Generate HTDigest Files' which you'll want to hit after changing/adding users.
+It syncs the user db with the .htdigest file.
-After creating a user, you'll need to tick the 'sync' buttons for syncing the db with the htdigest files.
+Restarting Apache reflects your user changes.